aurorascharff/rsc-workshop/STEPS.md

 ## Slides: Introduksjon til React 19 og React Compiler

-### App: Add the React Compiler

-- Add the React Compiler to the project
-- Install the React Compiler plugin for Next.js
-- Install the eslint plugin for the React Compiler
-- Enable it in next.config.js
-- Look at devtools
-- Make slow component and show result

 ### App: Update CRUD with React 19 form actions and .bind

-- Create: form and action-prop, mention onClick and hydration and web standards
+- Create: form and action-prop, mention onClick and hydration and web standards, move it back into the layout
 - This is an implicit action = async transition
 - Mention again progressive enhancement
-- Update: form and action-prop, hidden inputs or .bind to ensure prog.enh
+- Update: form and action-prop, hidden inputs or .bind to ensure prog.enh, remove "use client"
 - Delete: form and action-prop, .bind, then modal.
 Prog enh fallback.
 - Show fast 3g network prog enh search in ikognito waterfall, show modal shows up afterwards
 - Favorite: form and action-prop with .bind or hidden input